spotlightpa/poor-richard/content/berks/2025-09-01-SPLGARCIAPROFILE0825.md

 <em>This article originally appeared in Good Day, Berks — </em><a href="https://www.spotlightpa.org/"><em>Spotlight PA’s</em></a><em> free daily newsletter for Berks County and your daily dose of Berks County essentials. </em><a href="https://www.spotlightpa.org/newsletters/gooddayberks/"><em>Sign up here</em></a><em>.</em>

-This week&#39;s Community Spotlight honoree is Gena Oina-Garcia, an executive director at the YMCA of Reading &amp; Berks County and a volunteer who empowers and guides youth.
+This week&#39;s Community Spotlight honoree is Gena Pina-Garcia, an executive director at the YMCA of Reading &amp; Berks County and a volunteer who empowers and guides youth.

 This conversation, which took place over email, has been edited for length, clarity, and style.